iarithik/Quantum-AI-for-Climate-Climate-Cubits/README.md

 This is a project done by me (Rithik Rai) and three of my teammates during the "Womanium Quantum+AI 2024 Projects"

 ## Project Submission:
-All information in this section will be considered for project submission and judging.

-Ensure your repository is public and submitted by **August 9, 2024, 23:59pm US ET**.

-Ensure your repository does not contain any personal or team tokens/access information to access backends.
-Ensure your repository does not contain any third-party intellectual property (logos, company names, copied literature, or code).
-Any resources used must be open source or appropriately referenced.

 ### Team Information:
 Team Member 1: _(Shivani Mayekar)_